openvinotoolkit/open_model_zoo/demos/bert_question_answering_embedding_demo/python/README.md

 ## How It Works

-Upon the start-up the demo application reads command line parameters and loads network(s) to the InferenceEngine.
+On startup the demo application reads command line parameters and loads network(s) to the InferenceEngine.
 It also fetches data from the user-provided urls to populate the list of "contexts" with the text.
 Prior to the actual inference to answer user's questions, the embedding vectors are pre-calculated (via inference) for each context from the list.
 This is done using the first ("emdbeddings-only") BERT model.